 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 Rule 12.7 states that marketers should not normally use unqualified claims such as “cure” or “rejuvenate”.
 The Copy Advice team recommends against other claims that are analogous with “rejuvenate” or, in context, could imply a significant physiological effect.
-For example, “rejuvenate your looks” is likely to be acceptable, as is “regenerate your skin’s appearance” and “renew the look of your skin”.
-When talking about the skin or cells (as opposed to the appearance of skin), words such as “regenerate” are likely to be unacceptable.
+Marketers can, for example, potentially use these terms when talking about the appearance of skin (for example, “rejuvenate your looks” is likely to be acceptable, as is “regenerate your skin’s appearance” and “renew the look of your skin”) – however, when referencing the biological make-up or something deeper in the actual skin/cells, words such as “regenerate/rejuvenate” are likely to be unacceptable.
 The Copy Advice team generally advises marketers to use words such as “revitalise” and “refresh”, but other claims might be acceptable depending on context.

 A Body Shop adjudication in 2007 gives many examples of claims that the ASA considered physiological, including “boosts skin’s natural structure”, “promotes skin regeneration”, “overnight replenishment and repair”, “stimulates natural cell renewal” and “regenerating complex improves skin’s elasticity and maintains collagen renewal” (The Body Shop International plc, 26 September 2007).
 But Body Shop aren’t the only ones; Clinique has made claims that it’s “peptide complex enables skin to steer hearty cells to the base of a wrinkle and trigger skin’s own natural collagen production” (Clinique Laboratories Ltd, 11 October 2006).
 Furthermore, it has also been claimed that the technology in one face cream “focuses on using polypeptides and enzymes to 'awaken' the body’s own reservoir of epidermal stem cells to rejuvenate skin and make you look younger (Basic Research LLC t/a Voss Laboratories, 9 July 2008).